About Alpine County

-Unless you are one of the 1,200 people who call Alpine County home, you might have received a traffic ticket while on vacation.
+Alpine County is a unique and captivating region in the state of California.
 Located just 31 miles from South Lake Tahoe, Alpine County is a tourist’s dream for fishing, camping, hiking, rafting, skiing, and other winter sports.
 Although Alpine County has no traffic lights, it can be easy to get lost in the green scenery along your drive and miss a speed limit or other kind of traffic sign.
 If you do find yourself with a traffic ticket in Alpine, let GetDismissed help contest your ticket today.

 So you got a traffic ticket in Alpine County.
 Welcome to the club.
 You probably don’t know it, but your ticket is just one of over 5,000,000 tickets written every year in California.
 And, of that huge number, only a small percentage will ever be contested.

 Well, what if there was a better way to fight your traffic ticket in California.
-What if there were a system that provided drivers all of their exact same rights under the law to contest a traffic ticket, but also did not cost you precious time and money?
+What if there were a system that provided drivers all of their exact same rights under the law to contest a traffic ticket, but also did not cost you precious time, money or hiring a expensive Lawyer?
 Wouldn’t that be great?
 Well, we have good news for you.
 There is such a system, and it’s called a “Trial by Written Declaration.”